1. Air pollution and neurodegenerative diseases

-This comprehensive new serial addresses contemporary advances in neurotoxicology, with thematic volumes providing authoritative review articles on key issues in the field.
+Environmental Factors in Neurodegenerative Diseases, Volume One addresses contemporary advances in neurotoxicology, with thematic volumes providing authoritative review articles on key issues in the field.
 Updates in this new volume include chapters on Air pollution and neurodegenerative diseases, Mercury and Parkinson’s disease, Pesticides and PD: current evidence, Aluminum and neurodegeneration, Microglia and neurodegeneration, Dietary factors, Mitochondria in neurodegeneration, and Manganese and neurodegeneration.
 Edited by leading subject experts, volumes are designed as in-depth overviews of the latest topic developments that analyze the effect of varied chemical agents on the nervous system.
 It is an essential resource for researchers and graduate students alike.

 - Includes, in one single publication, a selection of comprehensive reviews devoted to neurotoxicology

 - Edited by high-profile, leading academics in the field, ensuring a quality publication for subscribers

-- Aims to widen the scope for participation by international contributors, researchers, and editorial board members outside of North America and provides a potential venue for publishing proceedings of global meetings pertinent to the neurotoxicology community
+- Aims to widen the scope for participation by international contributors, researchers and editorial board members outside North America

 - Serves a broad audience of university faculty, researchers and students, as well as the industry, drug development companies and the government